Age: 7 Months

 Can I live with other dogs?: Yes, a must

-Dogs – Suki loves being with the others within the house.
+Dogs – Suki loves being with the others within the house, she snuggles up with them and would definitely need another dog or two in her new home.
 She has not met any outsiders but we are sure she would be fine.
-She now eats her food in the kitchen with 3 other dogs.
+She now eats her food in the kitchen with other dogs.

 Cats – Suki lives happily with 3 cats

 Suki is neutered, chipped, vaccinated and up to date with her flea and worming treatment.
-Potential adopters will be expected to travel to meet her in her foster home in Pontypool, South Wales.
+Suki does have a slight heart murmur which will need to be checked on her annual booster time, but causes no issues currently.
+Potential adopters will be expected to travel to meet her in her foster home in RCT, South Wales.

 Update: 05/03/2019 Suki moves to another foster home and her new foster mum comments about her: She’s so very nervous it’s heartbreaking to think of what she’s been through in her short life.
 She is rather partial to some chicken and cheese, not so fussed on her dried food even when soaked in gravy.